USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `PROC [default: mpi]`<a id=PROC></a>
 Sets if the CCTM will run in multi-processor or serial mode.
     - `mpi`
     Use MPI multi-processor configuration.
-Additional configuration settings are required when selecting `mpi`.
-The CCTM must have been built to support MPI.
+The CCTM executable must have been built to support MPI, see bldit_cctm.csh compilation options above.
 The run script requires settings for the number of processors and other MPI configuration variables required by the Linux system.
     - `serial`
     Run the CCTM in serial, single-processor mode.
 -   `MECH [default: None]`<a id=MECH></a>